Organic Food from our own Farm

 Our kitchen won the Debio-award in 2018 for our outstanding use of organic and local ingredients in our food production.

 Everyone will, of course, be served a rich and varied selection of food, whether vegan, vegetarian, or omnivorous.

 We offer also gluten-free and lactose-free diets, and cater to any allergies, against a small fee of 3,500 NOK per year.

 Our farm, Nøst, is an important part of the school.
 The farm is organic, and certified of Debio, Norway’s organic certification body.
 Here we raise pigs, cows, hens, ducks, and two cats.

 The farm is 64 decares, about the size of eight soccer- (football) fields.
 On the land we own we cultivate hay for animal food, and vegetables for the school.
 The selection varies a little from year to year dependant on what the kitchen needs and what the students (that’s you) want.

 Nøst is about 2.5 km from the school, a short bike ride away.

-The farm is run by Christian, who works at the farm full time, the teacher, Anton, and the Organic farming class.
+The farm is run by Emma, who works at the farm full time, the teacher, Anton, and the Organic farming class.
 Most years we also have a farmhand that helps out.